decred/dcrdocs/docs/governance/politeia.md

 Proposal voting works, initially, as a robust signalling mechanism from the Decred stakeholders to the people who control the Decred Treasury wallet.
 Over time, this will be iterated towards a DAE that decentralizes the functions currently performed by trusted humans.
 When the DAE is ready, it will control the Decred Treasury wallet directly.

 For proposals that request funding, an initial set of guidelines and examples has been prepared.
 It can be found at the bottom of [this page](https://github.com/decred/politeia/blob/master/politeia.md).
 Guidelines for good proposals and policies for censoring proposals will be iterated once Politeia is live.

+**Politeia Data**

+[This page](../advanced/navigating-politeia-data.md) offers a guide to navigating Politeia data in the repository where it is stored.